wdat521/cost-saving-analysis/README.md

-### Cost-saving Objective II: identify circuits that are potentially duplicate routes (the same product type, and A and Z locations).
+### Cost-saving Objective II: identify circuits that are potentially duplicate routes (the same product type, and A and Z locations)

 decom_status = ACTIVE, clean_billing_status = BILLING, service_status = ACTIVE and PROVISIONING)